simonangel-fong/Note_Humber/3rd/Database_Administration/db_instance/instance.md

   - **Acquires** an `undo tablespace`

     - If multiple undo tablespaces exists, then the `UNDO_TABLESPACE` initialization parameter designates the undo tablespace to use.
     - If this parameter is not set, then the **first** available undo tablespace is chosen.

   - **Opens** the `online redo log files`

+- `PDBs` are not, by default, started when you open the database.

 ---